microsoft/TemplateStudio/code/TemplateStudioForWinUICs/Templates/Proj/Default/Param_ProjectName/README.md

 ### Project type

 ## Publish / Distribute
-Right-click on the application project and select `Package and Publish -> Create App Packages...` to create an MSIX package.
+For projects with MSIX packaging enabled, right-click on the application project and select `Package and Publish -> Create App Packages...` to create an MSIX package.

 ## Additional Documentation